Key Takeaways

 The Smart Keyboard Folio wraps around both sides of the iPad, front and back protection plus a stand.
 The Smart Connector connection is more enclosed than with the Magic Keyboard — no visible gap or hinge.
 It folds into two typing angles, which is useful but less flexible than the Magic Keyboard's infinite-angle hinge.
 Not ideal.
 But workable.

-Something that trips people up: when the Smart Keyboard Folio is folded back behind the iPad in tablet mode, does it still draw power?
+Additionally, Something that trips people up: when the Smart Keyboard Folio is folded back behind the iPad in tablet mode, does it still draw power?
 Apple community testing suggests "very little to none."
-The keyboard drops into a low-power idle state, and the Smart Connector cuts active draw way down.
-So leaving it attached while you use the iPad without typing shouldn't meaningfully affect the ipad keyboard power usage.
+The keyboard drops into a low-power idle, and the Smart Connector cuts active draw down almost completely.
+Furthermore, So leaving it attached while you browse or watch video shouldn't make any noticeable dent in your battery.

 Third-Party Bluetooth iPad Keyboards That Have Their Own Battery